eswlab/orphan-prediction/README.md

 For MIND, gene preditions by MAKER gene predictions are combined with evidence-base models.
 For BIND, gene preditions by BRAKER are combined with evidence-based models.

-1. Find an Orphan-Enriched RNA-Seq dataset from NCBI-SRA:
+1. Identify an Orphan-Enriched RNA-Seq dataset:
-	- Search RNA-Seq datasets for your organism on NCBI, filter Runs (SRR) for Illumina, paired-end, HiSeq 2500 or newer.
+	- Search RNA-Seq datasets for your organism on NCBI-SRA.
+Apply filter to Runs (SRR): e.g., Illumina, paired-end, HiSeq 2500 or newer.
+(NB- As more long-read runs become broadly available, these will provide an valuable additional source of RNA-Seq evidence)
-	- Download Runs from NCBI (SRA-toolkit)
+	- Download all available Runs from NCBI (SRA-toolkit)
-	- quantifiy against current gene models using kallisto
+	- Quantify against current gene models using kallisto
-	- run phylostratR on current gene models to infer phylostrata of each gene model
+	- Run phylostratR on current gene models to infer phylostrata of each gene model
-	- Rank the SRRs with highest number of expressed orphans and select feasible amounts of data to work with.
+	- Rank the SRRs according to highest number of expressed orphans and select feasible numbers of SSRs to work with (recommend over 20).
+	NB- If using BIND, it is not critical to include runs with maximal representation of ancient genes because BRAKER performs similarly with a wide variety of RNA-Seq input; however, if using MIND this might be a consideration, although we have not tested this.

-	If NCBI-SRA has no samples for your organism, and you are relying solely on RNA-Seq that you generate yourself, best practice is to maximize representation of all genes by including conditions like reproductive tissues and stresses in which orphan gene expression is high.
+	If NCBI-SRA has no samples for your organism, and you are relying solely on RNA-Seq that you generate yourself, best practice is to maximize representation of all genes by including conditions such as reproductive tissues and stresses, in which orphan gene expression is high.

 2. Run BRAKER
 	- Align RNA-Seq with splice aware aligner (STAR or HiSat2 preferred, HiSat2 used here)